leogabac/hakodocs/wiki/git/git.md

 This command uploads your commits to the remote repository and sets up tracking so future pushes can be done with `git push`.

-### Summary
+### The workflow in a nutshell

+The following steps summarize what you will be doint 90% of the times with git.

-1. Initialize a repository: `git init`
+1. Initialize/clone a repository: `git init` or `git clone`
 2. Add files to the staging area: `git add <filename>` or `git add .`
 3. Commit changes: `git commit -m "message"`
-4. Add a remote repository: `git remote add origin <repository-url>`
-5. Push changes: `git push -u origin main`
+4. Push changes: `git push origin main`

-This is the basic workflow you need to follow to make commits and push them to your remote repositories.
+There is a lot more to know about git, but you can learn the specific features as you need them.

+# Ignoring files

+# Checkout

+# Branches

 # See also

 - [Github](git.github)